Gift Aid and Gift Aid Claiming

 The list of claims screen is re-drawn and the particular claim is displayed with a status of Pending

-Note at this point the system creates and posts a journal for the likely amount of the gift aid to be received analysed over the relevant funds.
+For those reporting under Income & Expenditure (Accrual) basis the system creates a journal for the likely amount of the gift aid to be received analysed over the relevant funds.
 The posting is as follows:-

 Control - Journals